nikitalagrange/nikitalagrange.github.io/content/authors/admin/_index.md

 ## About Me

-I am Nikita Lagrange, a third-year PhD student at the Institut Curie in Paris under the supervision of Dr. Hervé Isambert and the co-supervision of Dr. Barbara Bravi.
+I am Nikita Lagrange, a third-year PhD student at Institut Curie in Paris under the supervision of Dr. Hervé Isambert and the co-supervision of Dr. Barbara Bravi.
 My thesis deals with the development of a new search-and-score algorithm for causal discovery in the presence of latent variables using information theory.